CartoDB/airship/packages/styles/src/checkbox/README.md

 Use checkboxes when looking for yes or no answers.
 The `for` attribute is necessary to bind our custom checkbox with the input.

-A checkbox consist in 3 sub-elements wrapped inside an `as-checkbox` parent.
+A checkbox consists of 3 sub-elements wrapped inside an `as-checkbox` parent.

-- `as-checkbox-input` Native Input element handeling the logic.
+- `as-checkbox-input` Native Input element handling the logic.
 - `as-checkbox-decoration`: Custom animated svg used to achieve the tick effect.
-- `label`: Optional but recommended for a better UI and accesibility.
+- `label`: Optional but recommended for a better UI and accessibility.

 ```html